 He was pondering over these questions when the rain came down hard and struck the glass panes with full force.
 He got distracted by the sound.
 It triggered something in his mind and a faint memory came to him.
 It made him feel uneasy.
 There were silhouettes and smiles, and the sound fading.

-And then it was gone; the memory faded and he realized he was back in his office.
+And then it was gone; he realized he was back in his office.
 He reached into his pocket, pulled out a pack of cigarettes and lit one up.
 He had quit smoking but always kept a pack just in case his demons thought of making a visit.
 After a puff or two, he realized, he was not enjoying it.
 So he threw it out of the window and kept looking at it until it disappeared in the rain.
 He opened up the window completely and a gust of fresh air entered his nostrils.
-It carried the moisture and petrichor.
-He used to love the smell the winds carried after the rain.
+It carried the petrichor; he used to love the smell the winds carried after the rain.
 It reminded him of his childhood.

 “What would happen if I jump out right now?
 Will I look like a spread eagle?
 Will I get to see a glimpse of my whole life in an ephemeral flashback?
 Will anyone say I was a good person?
-What would they say?
-Do I care?”
+What would they say? “

 That tagline had started a train of thought.
 He reached into his pocket and took out his wallet.
-From one of the pockets, he pulled out a passport sized photograph.
+From it, he pulled out a passport sized photograph.
 After taking a good long look at it, he turned it.
 There was a number written on the backside.
 He dialed the number on his phone and waited for it to connect.

 “The number you are trying to reach does not exist” was the only response.

 Dialing the number again did not help because the response was the same.
-He went back to his desk and tried calling from the landline but it didn’t change the response.
+He went back to his desk and tried calling from the landline but it was all in vain.
 Finally, he settled himself on his chair, picked up the paperweight and started rotating it on his table.
 After a while, he looked towards the window and got up from the chair.
 Slowly, he went near the window and climbed up on the windowsill.
 Then, he spread his arms, closed his eyes and let himself fall.
-The air resisted his fall but succumbed to his will.
+The air resisted his fall temporarily but succumbed to his will.
 He opened his eyes and it came to him, one by one; the things he had forgotten.

 And then everything turned black.
-He could not complete this train of thought.
-The whole journey from 19th to ground floor took him around 3-4 seconds but he saw 28 years of his life during that time.
+The whole journey from 19th to ground floor took him mere 3-4 seconds but he saw 28 years of his life during that time.
 The last thought that lingered in his mind was the realization that he had wasted his life in running behind things that did not matter.
 He had forgotten what he would take with him when he died was not money but experiences and memories.

 He made wrong decisions throughout his life.
 He was hardly right about anything and yet right before his death, he had made a right prediction – He did look like a spread eagle when he hit the ground.

 He couldn’t move a limb anymore.
 His $800 iPhone had broken to smithereens.
-His $200 white shirt was soaked completely in blood and had turned red.
+His $200 white shirt was soaked in blood.
 His $1000 watch had stopped working.
 He was a $3000 product lying flat on the floor.
-His head looked like a watermelon smashed against the floor.
+His head looked like a smashed watermelon.
 Raindrops struck his head constantly and a stream of blood appeared from beneath his cheek where it touched the ground.
-Soon, more followed and merged with each other.
-Within seconds, the whole floor was covered in Blood.
+Soon, more followed and merged with one another.
+Within seconds, the whole floor was covered in red.
 His eyes were open but there seemed to be a dissatisfaction in them.